 Repaying a Refund

-After establishing one-and-one-half (1½) years of new service credit with SERS, STRS, OPERS, the Ohio Police and Fire Pension Fund (OP&F) or the State Highway Patrol Retirement System (SHPRS) a member may restore SERS credit lost due to a refund by repaying the refunded contributions plus interest.
+After establishing one-and-one-half (1½) years of new service credit with SERS, STRS, OPERS, the Ohio Police and Fire Pension Fund (OP&F) or the Ohio Highway Patrol Retirement System (HPRS) a member may restore SERS credit lost due to a refund by repaying the refunded contributions plus interest.

 Refunded service may be restored by one payment or installment payments to SERS Alternatively, if offered by your school employer, payments may be made by way of payroll deduction on a tax-deferred basis.